KevinWMatthews/c-hello_world/docs/system-tools.md

 title: CMake/gcc
 ---

-## Compiling with System Tools
+Use CMake and gcc to compile, build, and run.

+## Background

 If your system already has compatible versions of CMake and gcc installed, the project can be configured and built easily.

+## Prerequisites

+  * gcc
+  * CMake 3.5

+## Setup

-Enter the out-of-tree build directory:
+All commands should be run from the out-of-tree build directory:

 ```
 $ cd build_c_hello_world
 ```

+## Compile Source

 Configure the build system:
 ```